FlatFilers/angular-adapter/README.md

 ---

-We've made it really simple for you to get started with Flatfile with our new Flatfile Component.
-Here's what you'll need to know to get started.

 > NOTE: If you upgrading from previous versions (2.x), v3+ comes with some updates & breaking changes

 #### BREAKING CHANGES: